-- the capacity of the programme as delivered to meet the outcomes and standards approved for the PCLI - by observation, the quality of learning and teaching taking place and its capacity to progress students towards achievement of the outcomes; - by meetings with students, - their understanding of what is required of them during the programme; - their understanding of the professional ethos of the programme; - their perceptions of the strengths and weakness of the programme as a whole - learning development and career support available to students, both generally and to those with particular needs - The appropriateness of teaching spaces and learning resources provided - The appropriateness of programme-specific staff development and training resources - the adequacy of support and training for external examiners - the adequacy of assessment management and quality assurance processes.
+- the capacity of the programme as delivered to meet the outcomes and standards approved for the PCLL - by observation, the quality of learning and teaching taking place and its capacity to progress students towards achievement of the outcomes; - · by meetings with students, - o their understanding of what is required of them during the programme; - their understanding of the professional ethos of the programme; - o their perceptions of the strengths and weakness of the programme as a whole - learning development and career support available to students, both generally and to those with particular needs - The appropriateness of teaching spaces and learning resources provided - The appropriateness of programme-specific staff development and training resources - the adequacy of support and training for external examiners

+• the adequacy of assessment management and quality assurance processes.

-In terms of composition, we suggest monitoring panels might usefully compromise: two representatives of the legal profession (1 x Bar Association, 1 x Law Society); 2 x legal academics;54 and an independent (non-lawyer) chair.55
+In terms of composition, we suggest monitoring panels would usefully comprise: two representatives of the legal profession (1 x Bar Association, 1 x Law Society); 2 x legal academics, 66 and an independent non-lawyer chair.
+67

-Provision in regulation should also be made for (i) a monitoring visit to prescribe remedial measures (conditions) that a provider must take, or improvements that may be made (recommendations) to maintain the quality of the programme; (ii) for the accrediting body to recommend the removal of accreditation from a provider that has failed to meet substantial conditions, where that failure means that the programme is no longer achieving the outcomes and standards prescribed for the PCLL, and (iii) provision whereby a provider may appeal a determination to remove accreditation to an independent appeals board (or other appropriate body).
+Provision should be made in regulation for:

+- (i) a monitoring visit to prescribe remedial measures (conditions) that a provider must take, or improvements that may be made to maintain or enhance the quality of the programme (advisory recommendations) - (ii) a requrement that the provider report in writing (within an agreed timescale) on the steps it has taken to action any conditions and recommendations made - (iii) for the accrediting body to recommend the removal of accreditation from a provider that has failed to meet substantial conditions, where that failure means that the programme no longer achieves the outcomes and standards prescribed, or quality threshold expected, and - (iv) provision whereby a provider may appeal a determination to remove accreditaton to an independent appeals board (or like body).